rupadarshiray/rupadarshiray.github.io/content/workstation/obsidian-and-latex.md

 | ranging from 10 page to 150/200 page articles, we may assume they don't use many diagrams etc | Typst is prbably best for them if (a) it could do the same thing (b) with less hassle (c) they can use typst to publish whereever they want to | They may have issues to shift to Typst syntax                                          | **Best!** The following is for such users!      |
 | longform lecture notes/book writers, ~500 pages with diagrams, tables and all messy stuff     | ???...they ~~probably~~ definitely pay for Overleaf, so...                                                                                     | *who may speak for such pro users!*                                                    | *who may speak for such pro users!*             |

+## LaTeX for formal documents

-### setting up LaTeX on VScode with snippets and templates
+Here are the step to set up LaTeX on VScode with snippets and some templates:

 1. Install https://code.visualstudio.com/
 2. Install [LaTeX Workshop - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) inside Vscode